The Lord of the Rings: The Return of the King (2003) Director: Peter Jackson

 “My friends.
 You bow to no one.”

 In the end, the fellowship is reunited.
-Aragorn married Arwen and he becomes the the king of Gondor (hence, the ‘return of the king’).
+Aragorn is married to Arwen and he becomes the the King of Gondor (hence, the ‘return of the king’).
 The hobbits return to the Shire where Sam marries Rosie.
-Years pass, and Frodo writes his story down before deciding to depart for the blessed isles on a ship with his aging father, Bilbo.
+Years pass, and Frodo writes his story before deciding to depart for the blessed isles on a ship with his aging father, Bilbo.
 The film ends with the same words as the novel as Sam returns to the Shire: “Well, I’m back.”

-As a post script, there was also a trilogy released that was based on The Hobbit (the film studio stretched the film series into an unnecessary trilogy in a transparent cash grab).
+As a post script, there was also a trilogy released that based on The Hobbit (the film studio stretched the film series into an unnecessary trilogy in a transparent cash grab).
 The series was originally slated to be directed by Guillermo del Toro, rather than Peter Jackson (who filed a lawsuit against New Line Cinema for payments on merchandise and video games and so on).
-The studio was also in the midst of a lawsuit with the Tolkien Estate which was settled outside of court, and there were other troubles that caused delays in pre-production.
-Del Toro dropped out of the project after nearly two years due to delays and other issues.
-Peter Jackson was appointed to direct the series but the timeline was tight and the filming became a haphazard hodgepodge of unplanned scenes.
+The studio was also in the midst of a lawsuit with the Tolkien Estate which was settled outside of court, and there were other troubles which caused delays in pre-production.
+Del Toro dropped away from the project after nearly two years due to delays and other issues.
+Peter Jackson was once again appointed to direct the series but the timeline was tight and the filming became a haphazard hodgepodge of unplanned scenes.
 The Hobbit series is nothing short of poor.
-It relies heavily on CGI-created scenes because minimal production was allowed to prepare the kinds of scenery found in The Lord of the Rings trilogy.
+It relies heavily on CGI-created scenes because minimal production was prepared.
+It lacks the enthusiasm and passion of the caliber found in The Lord of the Rings trilogy.